 The City of Gainesville, Florida is the county seat and largest City in Alachua County.
 The City was founded in 1854 and incorporated in 1869.
-There are approximately 60 square miles of land inside the corporate boundaries of the City.
-As of April 1, 2008, the City's population was estimated at 124,491 by the Bureau of Economic and Business Research at the University of Florida.
+There are approximately 62.7 square miles of land inside the corporate boundaries of the City.
+As of May, 2011, the City's population was estimated at 124,354 by the by the 2010 US Census.
 Gainesville is home to the University of Florida, the state's leading research institution, and Santa Fe College, a provider of excellent professional and vocational education.
 Gainesville has one of the largest medical communities in the Southeastern United States, and is a center for commerce, art and culture in North Central Florida.